 Hi all and thanks for visiting.

-It is also one of only a few UWA lense available on the market that has a fixed aperture.
-Designed for the APS-C sensor cameras it is really a must for anybody that enjoys landscape photography.
-Although not a general purpose lens and certainly not a lens to be used for portraiture, it can be used very creatively in both these instances.
+It is also one of only a few UWA lenses available on the market that has a fixed aperture.
+Designed for the APS-C sensor cameras it is a must for anybody who enjoys landscape photography.
+Although not a general-purpose lens and certainly not a lens to be used for portraiture, it can be used very creatively in both these instances.
 Choosing what lens you want to buy is vital, as mentioned above you won’t be shooting weddings with this lens.

-Designed for the crop sensor cameras this lens is equivalent to a 16-32 on a full frame camera.
-Although f3.5 is not particularly fast, it does help when shooting creative and wide to limit the depth of field.
+Designed for crop sensor cameras this lens is equivalent to a 16-32 on a full-frame camera.
+Although f3.5 is not particularly fast, it does help when shooting creatively and wide to limit the depth of field.

 Build of the lens

-It comes with a petal shape hood which clicks into place and provides good protection.
-One of the best things is the centre pinch lens cap.
-I love these as opposed to those lens where you have to try and squeeze your fingers in on the side to release the cap, not to mention trying to get it back on.
+It comes with a petal-shaped hood that clicks into place and provides good protection.
+One of the best things is the center pinch lens cap.
+I love these as opposed to those lenses where you have to try and squeeze your fingers in on the side to release the cap, not to mention trying to get it back on.

-It does have a rather large front end requiring a 82mm filter.
-I would however not recommend using a circular polarising filter on these ultra wide lens due to the uneven results.
+It does have a rather large front end requiring an 82mm filter.
+I would however not recommend using a circular polarising filter on these ultra-wide lenses due to the uneven results.
 Not a lens fault at all though.

 Image Quality